-The proposed project would also result in temporary impacts to 0.61 acres of developed or disturbed habitat areas, 0.06 acres of Baccharis-dominated Diegan coastal sage scrub, 0.11 acres of Diegan coastal sage scrub, and 0.11 acres of southern cottonwood-willow riparian forest; 0.03 acres of ACOE, RWQCB, and CDFW jurisdictional non-wetland waters, as well as 0.08 acres of CDFW riparian vegetation.
-There are temporary off-site impacts to 0.04 acres of Diegan coastal sage scrub, 0.04 acres of southern cottonwood-willow riparian forest, 0.01 acres to ACOE, RWQCB, and CDFW wetland waters, and 0.03 acres of CDFW riparian vegetation.
+The proposed project would also result in temporary impacts to 0.72 acres, including 0.4461 acres of developed or disturbed habitat areas, 0.06 acres of Baccharis-dominated Diegan coastal sage scrub, 0.11 acres of Diegan coastal sage scrub, and 0.11 acres of southern cottonwood-willow riparian forest.
+These temporary impacts include; 0.03 acres of ACOE, RWQCB, and CDFW jurisdictional non-wetland waters, as well as 0.08 acres of CDFW riparian vegetation.
+There are temporary off-site impacts to 0.04 acres of Diegan coastal sage scrub, 0.024 acres of southern cottonwood-willow riparian forest, including, 0.01 acres to ACOE, RWQCB, and CDFW wetland waters, and 0.032 acres of CDFW riparian vegetation.